Git-K3rnel/VulnHub/FristiLeaks-1.3/README.md

 ## Privilege Escalation to root

-Interesting!! there is two hidden files in `/var/fristigod`, examining the `.bash_history` shows previous commands :
+Interesting!! there are two hidden files in `/var/fristigod`, examining the `.bash_history` shows previous commands :

 ```bash
 bash-4.1$ cd /var/fristigod